brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] The file service can now read the bottom of file more reliably.
     - [Bugfix] Prevent code generation for explicitly forbidden paths, when the recursion resolving is copying the original analysis into the forbidden path
     - [Bugfix] Removing of message keys should work again.
+    - [Bugfix] Duplicate messages will not be displayed anymore.
+    - [Bugfix] Fixed a possible fatal, when trying to analyse dynamically declared properties, which have a name collusion with private properties somewhere deeper in the class inheritance.
+    - [Bugfix] Detect unset properties in classes.
+    - [Bugfix] Added closing style tags to both skins
+    - [Bugfix] Catch throwable in PHP 7.
+    - [Bugfix] Removed the annoying spaces from the hans template, so people can copy stuff better from the output.
     - [Bugfix] Added two missing translation keys.

 2.4.0